 For the Oblates of the Virgin Mary’s 200th anniversary, they wanted to make a splash worthy of their organization’s rich history.
 They ramped up a fundraising campaign centered around a gala, email campaign and new pages on their site to celebrate their history, gather gala registrations and collect donations.

 Need ideas for an upcoming anniversary?
 Peruse a few other ideas and examples of organizations celebrating their anniversary digitally.
+Or check out additional marketing tactics from faith-based organizations.

 With the cold weather and low adoption rates, December is a tough month for pet shelters.
 For their year-end fundraising campaign, Stray Rescue of St. Louis focused on all of the ways their supporters can show their love to homeless pets over the holiday season.
 The campaign was Instagram heavy, but also included emails and blog posts, all with a special push to donate before the end of the year.